Advantages of Hashing Over Indexing

 Because of its hashed data placement and parallel architecture, Teradata Database

-requires only a one-time decision on the primary index or primary AMP index for each
+requires only a one-time decision on the primary index for each table: the system

 Compare this with other relational products where a DBA must perform tasks such as